terraform-google-modules/terraform-example-foundation/1-org/README.md

    git push origin production
    ```
 1. Review the apply output in your Cloud Build project. https://console.cloud.google.com/cloud-build/builds?project=YOUR_CLOUD_BUILD_PROJECT_ID
+1. You can now move to the instructions in the [2-environments](../2-environments/README.md) step.

 **Troubleshooting:**
 If you received a `PERMISSION_DENIED` error running the `gcloud access-context-manager` or the `gcloud scc notifications` commands you can append